Ready to get started? Let's go through some knitting basics before you get started!

 Would you like to know what they all mean?

-If you are new to knitting, you will come across a bewildering array of knitting accessories for you to choose from.
+Yet another one of the knitting basics - if you are new to knitting, you will come across a bewildering array of knitting accessories for you to choose from.
 Would you like to know from an experienced knitter, which ones are worth buying?

 You are also going to have to decide which type of knitting needles you want to use and you are going to need some knitting yarn and a pattern.